TimCares/AFB-Metaheuristic/doc/paper/sections/improvements.typ

 == Swarm Behavior <SwarmBehavior>

-Currently, if one big bird made the decision to join another bird, he picks one randomly.
+Currently, when a big bird makes the decision to join another bird, it chooses one at random.
-This means joining any bird without considering how good the position of that bird might be.
-This contradicts the original idea of the authors that big birds tend to join others that have found a good food source (current solution seems promising) @afb.
+It does not consider how good the bird's position is.
+This contradicts the author's original idea that big birds tend to join others who have found a good food source (current solution seems promising) @afb.
-Therefore, we propose that a big will only be able to join the top-b percent of birds that have the lowest current cost.
-If one chooses the right ratio, we assume that it will automatically nudge the swarm in the direction of the global minimum.
+Therefore, we propose that a big bird will only join the top-b percent of birds that have the lowest current cost.
+This introduces $b$ as an additional hyperparameter that must be balanced between exploration (higher $b$, more birds to join) and exploitation (lower $b$, join more successful birds).

+// The underlying assumption is, that the best birds are more likely to be close to the global minimum.
+// This is not necessarily true, but we think that it is a good approximation.
+// An alternative approach which we did not explore in detail would be to approximate the remaining potential of a birds position.
+// TODO: Der nächste Satz könnte Humbug sein.
+// This would be somewhat analogous to joining birds which have just found food instead of joining birds which are well fed.

-We implement this by storing the indices $i$ of the birds in an ordered integer array $"ord"$ and introducing a new hyperparameter $b$, denoting which of the top-b percent to join.
-When we select the bird to join to, we draw a random uniform number $j$ between 1 and $b dot n$ ($n$ denotes the number of birds) and get the index of the bird to join from the ordered array ($"ord"[j]$).
+We implement this by storing the indices $i$ of the birds in an ordered integer array $"ord"$.
+When we select the bird to join, we draw a random uniform number $j$ between 1 and $b dot n$ ($n$ denotes the number of birds) and get the index of the bird to join from the ordered array ($"ord"[j]$).

-The main disadvantage this approach has is that at we need to continuously update $"ord"$ so that we only join the actual top-b percent at the moment of the move.
+The main disadvantage of this approach is that we have to continuously update $"ord"$ so that we only join the current top-b percent at the moment of the move.
-We decide to update the list after each bird has performed one move (after each phase).
+We decided to update the list every time all birds have made a move (we call this a _phase_).
+This strikes a balance between more accurate results and less computation.
-This will still increase the computational complexity, but we think that this is better than updating the list after each move, as this would be too costly.
+We found that updating the list after every move was too costly.

-We test numerous values for $b$ and decide to build on $b=0.01$ for future improvement, as this strategy yields the best results (@top_b_performance).
+We tested numerous values for $b$ and decided to build on $b=0.01$ for future improvements, as this strategy gives the best results (@top_b_performance).
-For intuitions on why such a low value performs this good, please refer to @Intuitions.
+For intuitions on why such a low value performs so well, see @Intuitions.

 #figure(
   table(